aditya-singh-99/aditya-singh-99/README.md

-# Hi there, I'm Aditya Singh 👋
+# Hi there, I'm Aditya Kumar Singh 👋

-I'm a pre-final year Computer Science Engineering student at Kamla Nehru Institute of Technology (KNIT).
+I'm a pre-final year Computer Science Engineering student at Kamla Nehru Institute of Technology (KNIT), Sultanpur.
 I'm passionate about web development, programming, and leveraging technology to solve real-world problems.
 I enjoy working with the MERN stack and have experience in building full-stack applications.

 ## 👨‍💻 About Me
 - 🎓 **Education:** B.Tech in Computer Science Engineering